 With a unique and comprehensive approach, this training program tackles the issues of diversity, communication, conflict-management and teamwork to help you foster a more productive workplace.

-This new release on improving intercultural employee relations will serve to boost productivity by developing cultural capability and navigating today’s global workforce.
+The values or norms of other cultures are not always obvious to us.
+This pogram on improving intercultural employee relations will serve to boost productivity by developing cultural capability and navigating today’s global workforce.